mknparreira/gorten/README.md

 To override these defaults, you can set the environment variables in your .env file.

-# 4. Gin Framework installation
+# 4. Setup Gin Framework

 ## Features